 Have you or someone you know used a Public Defender or court appointed attorney?
 Are you satisfied with how they handled your case and represented you in court?

-Court records are are public records and are available upon request.
+Court records are public records and are available upon request.
 Court records have a file containing a docket sheet and each of the documents and motions in the case.
 You can access court records with the website, or at the Clerk of Court’s office where the case was filed.

 Clerk of Court